Ending a marriage with a separation agreement

 Legal Separation or Agreement to Separate

 You can agree to separate without any clear and binding legal agreement.
-However, it is our belief at Pinnington Law that a legal Separation Agreement is beneficial for married couples, especially when hostilities exist.
+However, it is our belief that a legal Separation Agreement is beneficial for married couples, especially when hostilities exist.
 It also prevents one party from filing for divorce later on grounds of abandonment.
 With a legal document there is evidence that both parties agreed to the separation, which can help if divorce proceedings eventually occur.

 The Legal Process to Separation